Please complete the enquiry form below and we'll get back within 24 hours (48 hours on a weekend)

 If time permits, see working Elephants bathing in the nearby Beki River and then head to see the sun set over the Manas River.
 Return to the lodge at dusk and look for wildlife en route, perhaps a Wild Buffalo, Wild Elephant, and if lucky, you can also spot a Tiger.
 After dinner, enjoy watching a tribal dance around the camp fire.

-The ABN Charaidew is a 38m long twin-engine steel hulled passenger boat.
+The ABN Charaidew is a 38m long twin-engined steel hulled passenger boat.
 The boat hosts ten twin-bedded and two double bedded cabins with en-suite facilities.
 All cabin accommodation is on the upper deck, as is a bar and saloon opening onto a front deck.
-On the lower deck is a dining room with full length glass doors on either sides.
+On the lower deck is a dining room with full length glass doors on either side.
 A large top sundeck offers additional comfortable open-air seating in shade or sun.
 Specially woven local handloom fabrics and comfortable cane sofas and chairs, all contribute to the attractive decor.

 The boat cruises downstream to an overnight stop close to the south bank village of Viajynagar tonight.